Registrar/Director of Academic Affairs

 Executive Assistant to the Provost and Vice President for Academic Affairs

-Kim Smith, Executive Assistant to the Provost and Vice
+Kim Davis, Executive Assistant to the Provost and Vice

-responsibilities include managing the office of the Provost and Vice President
+As the Executive Assistant to the Provost and Vice President